..

 Offer your event attendees the unique opportunity to hear from a filmmaker, advocate, and survivor.
 The executive producer of No Ordinary Love shares her energy and passion while speaking on multiple topics on domestic violence along with sharing her personal story.
 She uses film clips to highlight a specific issue of DV, which offers a dynamic way to authentically illustrate the complexities of a survivor’s experience.

-Spiritual Abuse: Allyships with Faith Communities: Trauma-Informed Faith Leaders Supporting Survivors
+Spiritual Abuse: Allyships with Faith Communities with Trauma-Informed Faith Leaders

 …